concentricbyginkgo/measles_forecasting/README.md

 When using this code, please cite the associated research and acknowledge the data sources as detailed in the data inventory.

+## Terms of Use

+Creative Commons Attribution 4.0 (CC BY 4.0)

+This work is based on research funded by the Gates Foundation.
+The findings and conclusions contained within are those of the authors and do not necessarily reflect positions or policies of the Gates Foundation.